How to Deploy Lightning Web Components with Workbench in Salesforce

 • One common error when trying to deploy Lightning Web Components with Workbench is an invalid ZIP file structure…

-🧠 Final Thoughts on LWC Deployment with Workbench
+🧠 Final Thoughts on Salesforce CLI vs Workbench

 If you’re looking for a quick and reliable way to deploy Lightning Web Components with Workbench, this no-code method is ideal for both developers and admins.